 Day 7 takes you to the majestic sites on the Diamond Circle.

-Ásbyrgi is a dramatic canyon, said to be the hoofprint of Odin's eight-legged horse, Sleipnir, when he pressed his feet onto the earth.
-Scientists, on the other hand, have concluded that the canyon was formed after glacial flooding during the last Ice Age. Ásbyrgi is a particularly beautiful hiking spot, sporting fantastic views over the area and lush vegetation.
+Asbyrgi is a dramatic canyon, said to be the hoofprint of Odin's eight-legged horse, Sleipnir, when he pressed his feet onto the earth.
+On the other hand, scientists have concluded that the canyon was formed after glacial flooding during the last Ice Age.
+Asbyrgi is a particularly beautiful hiking spot, sporting fantastic views over the area and lush vegetation.

-Húsavík is home to little over 2000 inhabitants and is most famous for its wooden church, Húsavíkurkirkja, built in 1907.
+Husavik is home to a little over 2000 inhabitants and is most famous for its wooden church, Husavikurkirkja, built in 1907.

-Húsavík is considered Iceland's whale-watching capital, thanks to the abundance of life found off its coast.
-Here, visitors can see one or more of the twenty different cetacean species that call Icelandic coastal waters home, including the Minke, Humpback, Orcas and Harbour Porpoises.
+Husavik is considered Iceland's whale-watching capital, thanks to the abundance of life found off its coast.
+Here, visitors can see one or more of the twenty different cetacean species that call Icelandic coastal waters home, including the Minke, Humpback, Orcas, and Harbor Porpoises.

 If you would like some relaxation, there are two other options you could add to your day.

 Husavik is home to the GeoSea Spa.
 This luxury facility is a bit different from the other geothermal spas in Iceland.
 The heated water of GeoSea is seawater.
 The heated saltwater has multiple benefits to the mind and body as you relax in the open with an incredible view of the ocean.